brewster1134/artist-manager/README.md

 For example...

 + By default the site uses nivoslider for the slideshow
-+ Any view using the slider (eg `work#show`), loads the file `work.index.js.coffee` & `work.index.css.sass`
++ Any view using the slider (eg `work#show`), loads the file `work.show.js.coffee` & `work.show.css.sass`
-+ `work.index.js.coffee` requires `slideshow.js.coffee` and `work.index.css.sass` requires `slideshow.css.sass`
++ `work.show.js.coffee` requires `slideshow.js.coffee` and `work.show.css.sass` requires `slideshow.css.sass`
 + `slideshow.js.coffee` & `slideshow.css.sass` contain all the nivoslider requirements and code

-This allows you to replace the contents of `slideshow.js.coffee` && `slideshow.css.sass` with a slideshow of your choosing... however you **WILL** have to update any views that use the slideshow to use the proper markup, and and any view-specific assets to pass any neccessary options to your new slideshow.
+This allows you to replace the contents of `slideshow.js.coffee` && `slideshow.css.sass` with a slideshow of your choosing...

+However you **WILL** have to update any views that use the slideshow to have the proper markup for your new slideshow.
+And any view-specific assets might need updated to pass any JS parameters to your new slideshow.

 ### CSS